qatar

 Power in Faith

 In Islam, power belongs to the people.
 Power in accordance with Islam will be attained by the content of the people.
 In a society where the consent of the tribal chief is secured and the general populace is in accordance, this is considered as a contextual form of democracy.
-The active participation and engagement of the people is essential; this represents a form of practiced democracy.
+The active participation and engagement of the people is essential this represents a form of practiced democracy.
 The Qatar Center for Peace and Democracy seeks to foster these forms of people participation and engagement.
 It further promotes that the power of the chief is only attained by the consent of the people and not by legacy passed down from predecessors.
-What’s a product or service you’d like to show.

 Scroll to Top